 Welcome to Starting an Online Fitness Business: Branding, Website & Marketing.
-In Part 1 and Part 2, you learned how to choose a niche market and develop services and products to solve your ideal customer’s problem.
+You learned how to start a fitness business, why it’s great to train online, and the services and products you can sell.
+We showed you how to choose a niche market and to develop services like workout plans to solve your ideal customer’s problems.

 The next step is to create a brand that will speak to your ideal customer and make you stand out from your online fitness competition.